sguox002/leetcode/leetcode-all.md

 ->>

 ## trie
+<<-720	Longest Word in Dictionary    		48.9%	Easy
+longest word which can be built one char from other words in the dictionary. build a trie and search start with. (sort reversely using length) ->>

 <<-745	Prefix and Suffix Search    		34.7%	Hard
 given a list of dictionary words, give prefix string and suffix string, find the word index with given prefix and suffix.
 If multiple find the one with largest index.
 - how to combine prefix and suffix in one search?